cilynx/cilynx.github.io/_posts/2018-01-27-mini_hifi_bakeoff.md

 <tr><th>Front</th><td><img src="/assets/Lepai LP-2020A+ - Naked Front.png"></td></tr>
 <tr><th>Top</th><td><img src="/assets/Lepai LP-2020A+ - Naked Top.png"></td></tr>
 <tr><th>Back</th><td><img src="/assets/Lepai LP-2020A+ - Naked Back.png"></td></tr>
-<tr><th>Comments</th><td>This is the amp that started the "cheap and tiny but actually hi-fi" amp craze.
-Parts Express <a href="https://youtu.be/haBAMl22x88">claims</a> (through one *very serious* spokesdude, I might add) that they discontinued the model due to the difficulty of acquiring the Tripath chips.
-This is a fairly legitimate argument considering Tripath went bankrupt in 2007.
-As for durability, I have a three of the original Lepai LP-2020A+ that I picked up back in 2014 that are all still going strong.</td></tr>
 </table>

 <a name="Kinter K2020A+"></a>